AkeemAllen/pokemon-game-wiki-generator/readme.md

 Credit to [@FredericDlugi's](https://github.com/FredericDlugi) original [platinum renegade wiki](https://github.com/FredericDlugi/platinum-renegade-wiki) that served as base design and idea for this project.
 This project mainly serves as a way to create user-friendly documentation for new and existing pokemon rom hacks (and maybe fan games down the line)

-This Readme is a guide to generating and deploying your own versions of the platinum-renegade-wiki.
+This ReadMe will ser as a step-by-step guide to generating and deploying your own versions of the platinum-renegade-wiki.

 ## Step 1 - Preparing Large Data
 NB: _The current scope is limited to existing pokemon and moves.
 Therefore, it's not currently possible to add fakemon data.
 This can be added in a later version_